DolphinGui/function_pipes/src/answer.md

 Capture by value might copy large objects, creating unnecessary overhead and increasing memory footprint, as well as preventing move-only captures such as unique_ptr.
-If preventing the dangling reference is really necessary, `operator &`, a function-composition-only operator, captures by value rather than reference.
+If preventing the dangling reference is really necessary, `operator &`, a function-composition-only operator, captures by value rather than reference. `operator ^` captures by move if the lambda contains uncopiable objects.